lxfontes/slugbuilder/README.md

 To speed up slug building, it's best to mount a volume specific to your app at `/tmp/cache`.
 For example, if you wanted to keep the cache for this app on your host at `/tmp/app-cache`, you'd mount a read-write volume by running docker with this added `-v /tmp/app-cache:/tmp/cache:rw` option:

     docker run -v /tmp/app-cache:/tmp/cache:rw -i -a stdin -a stdout lxfontes/slugbuilder

+## Environment

+Environment variables defined are parsed from 3 locations:

+1. buildpack specific
+2. `.env` file on git repo
+3. `/tmp/cache/env` - which is usually mapped to a long-term storage on the docker host

+These will be combined and appended to `.profile.d/99-extra.sh` and made available to application runtime.

 ## Buildpacks